msfjarvis/msfjarvis.dev/docs/new-collections.md

 In most places where the collection is fetched, it is also filtered for some metadata flags to prevent building drafts.
 The `filterDrafts` helper in `utils.ts` is the only thing to be used for this.

+When adding a new collection, also add a matching `npm run new:*` command for it instead of relying on manual file creation.
+These commands keep slug generation, directory layout, timestamps, and frontmatter consistent across collections.

+Current commands are:

+- `npm run new:post -- "Title"`
+- `npm run new:note -- "Title"`
+- `npm run new:weeknote`

 ## Files to be created/changed

 - `src/pages/<name>/[slug].astro`, `src/pages/<name>/index.astro`